 At Mokena Animal Clinic in Mokena, IL, we are dedicated to providing your pet with comprehensive medical care.
 Whether your pet needs a simple surgical procedure or emergency pet surgery, our skilled vet in Mokena will make your pet’s comfort and recovery their top priority.
-We maintain a state-of-the-art surgical facility and treat every pet like a member of the family.
+We maintain a state-of-the-art surgical facility and treat every pet as a member of the family.

 Common Surgical Procedures for Dogs and Cats

 We provide simple and complex surgical procedures for dogs and cats.
 Spay and neuter surgery is one of the most common procedures we provide, but our professional veterinarians have years of experience with a range of surgical procedures, including: